patmood/dodis/README.md

 # Do Dis
 ## A command line todo list in python

 Do Dis is an extremely simple todo list manager for the commanline.
-The name sounds like "Do This", but "dd" makes for a better command alias!

 ## Installation